Total & Permanent Disability

 - Ongoing medical attention: successful TPD claims prove there is a need for ongoing medical treatment due to the effects of your illness or injury, this could be ongoing psychological appointments in the case of a TPD mental illness or rehabilitation for the loss of a limb or other physical injury

 It is important to understand how to win a TPD claim in order to make successful TPD claims and gain the entitlements you need to get your life back on track after a debilitating injury.
-Our TPD lawyers are here to assist you with any TPD insurance claim questions and to support you through this difficult and life altering time in your life.
+LHD Lawyers help everyday Australian’s receive the benefits they are entitled to.
+We are so sure of our abilities to win your case that we stand firmly by our No Win No Fee Policy.
+Contact us today or call 1800 592 404 to arrange a consultation.